Frequently Asked Questions

-- Improved understanding of advance care planning, hospice and palliative care among physicians, other health care professionals and patients.
+- Improved understanding of advance care planning, hospice and palliative care among physicians, other health care professionals and individuals.

-- Fewer hospital readmissions and patient intensive care unit days and increased hospice utilization.
+- Fewer hospital readmissions and t intensive care unit days and increased hospice utilization.

-- Greater satisfaction among family members after the death of a loved one.
+- Less complicated grief among family members after the death of a loved one.